mountains-high/Farmer_Spikes/README.md

 We also offer executable code in the form of Python scripts.
 To run simulations, configure and execute either `main_snn_network.py` or `main_lstm.py`, depending on the chosen approach.

-To run all standalone scripts, a working `Python` (≥3.6) interpreter and the `pip` package manager.
+To run all standalone scripts, you'll need a working `Python` (≥3.6) interpreter and the `pip` package manager.
 All required libraries and packages can be installed using `pip install -r requirements.txt.` To avoid potential package conflicts, the use of a `conda` environment is recommended.
 The following commands can be used to create and activate a separate `conda` environment, clone this repository, and to install all dependencies:
 ```bash
 conda create -n spike_farmer python=3.8
 conda activate spike_farmer